appcubator/appcubator-site/README.md

 The conceptual ideas and learnings of Appcubator will be published and released in a series of blog posts, and `appcubator.com` will 302 to `blog.appcubator.com`.

+Target blog posts:

+    1. The old product screenshots and architecture
+    2. The new product screenshots and architecture
+    3. The story of why we did what we did (ie timeline with explanation for transitions)

 Goal
 ----